 Olive trees start producing fruit at about 3-5 years old.
 The trees need a 2-month period of cold and fluctuating day and night temperatures in winter to begin flowering and to produce fruit.

 A beautiful ornamental plant, native to southern Japan.
 Known for its prehistoric look, it’s a very popular bonsai plant due to its cone and leaves.
 The plant is known for its slow growth rate and is popular with allergy sufferers because it doesn’t produce any flowers or pollen.
-If you’re looking for a conservatory roof that works well at keeping a temperate environment, the versatile LivinROOF system may be a great choice to help the Sago Palm flourish.
+If you’re looking for a conservatory roof that works well at keeping a temperate environment, a versatile solid roof may be a great choice to help the Sago Palm flourish.

 These spiky plants have between 1,500 and 1,800 species in their family and come in a wide range of shapes and sizes.
 Cacti don’t require a lot of attention and have solidified their place as one of the world’s most popular house plants.

 Cacti are most known to thrive in hostile desert hot and cold weather conditions.
 Search around garden centres and other plant retailers and you’ll find countless options of cacti to cultivate in your conservatory or orangery.

 These plants require plenty of love and attention throughout the year.
 Give it the attention it requires, and you will be rewarded with a stunning flower display.
 Most well-known for its striking bright coloured flowers, this evergreen climber is becoming a popular house plant choice in the UK.